Mary Astor: Middle years

 At the same time, Astor's drinking was growing troublesome.
 She admitted to alcoholism as far back as the 1930s, but it had never interfered with her work schedule or performance.
 She hit bottom in 1949 and went into a sanitarium for alcoholics.

-In 1951, she made a frantic call to her doctor and said that she had taken too many sleeping pills.
+In 1951, she made a frantic call to her priest and said that she had taken too many sleeping pills.
 She was taken to a hospital and the police reported that she had attempted suicide, this being her third overdose in two years.
 The story made headline news.
 She maintained it had been an accident.

 That same year, she joined Alcoholics Anonymous and converted to Roman Catholicism.
 She credited her recovery to a priest, Peter Ciklic, also a practicing psychologist, who encouraged her to write about her experiences as part of therapy.
 She also separated from her fourth husband, Thomas Wheelock (a stockbroker she married on Christmas Day 1945), but did not actually divorce him until 1955.

 In 1952, she was cast in the leading role of the play The Time of the Cuckoo, which was later made into the movie Summertime (1955), and subsequently toured with it.
 After the tour, Astor lived in New York for four years and worked in the theater and on television.
 During the 1952 presidential election, Astor, a lifelong Democrat, supported the campaign of Adlai Stevenson.

 Her TV debut was in The Missing Years (1954) for Kraft Television Theatre.
 She acted frequently in TV during the ensuing years and appeared on many big shows of the time, including The United States Steel Hour, Alfred Hitchcock Presents, Rawhide, Dr. Kildare, Burke's Law, and Ben Casey.
 In 1954, she appeared in the episode "Fearful Hour" of the Gary Merrill NBC series Justice in the role of a desperately poor and aging film star who attempts suicide to avoid exposure as a thief.
 She also played an ex-film star on the Boris Karloff-hosted Thriller in an episode titled "Rose's Last Summer."